 - The implementation is complex, and all the wallets will need to implement segwit themselves.
 There is a significant chance that they may not get it right the first time.

 - It will significantly increase the usage of resources since the capacity, transactions, bandwidth everything will improve.

-Bitcoin cash could turn out to be the future, or it could be another cryptocurrency trying to emulate Bitcoin.
-What we can confirm is that it is the first time anyone has successfully hard-forked from BTC while keeping the records of existing transactions.
+Bitcoin cash represents the first time anyone has successfully hard-forked from BTC while keeping the records of existing transactions.
 What we have here is a fascinating experiment which will teach us a lot of lessons moving forward.
 The 8MB block size is a very alluring aspect.

-Bitcoin Cash is also known as BCH which has created controversy as many get misled to believe it is Bitcoin.
+Bitcoin Cash is also known as BCH, but its supporters have been known to insist that it is the true which has created controversy as many get misled to believe it is Bitcoin.
 XCH4NGE Platform aims to resolve this by labeling much clearly the two different types of digital assets for the users.